-Surface Water Northfield and Dundas.
-Plan analyzing current 2020 Includes section on Management Plan stormwater management system with recommendations for future capacity needs green infrastructure and low impact development which is not used for making recommendations in the plan Same as above Transportation/Access City of Northfield Comprehensive Transportation Plan Update Plan analyzing existing and future transportation needs with recommendations for updates and improvements Standalone document developed along with 2008 comprehensive plan and its land use principles Relies on traditional metrics such as LOS, expanding capacity based on traffic projections 2008 Complete update needed Safe Routes to School Plan Guide to necessary improvements for safe routes to school in Northfield.
-Focus on improving Jefferson Parkway and TH246 intersection Plan did not include NHS or Arcadia (included in pedestrian, bike and trail update in 2019) 2009 Yes Incorporate needed updates in revised transportation plan and LDC Northfield Area Access Management and Safety Plan (MN Highway 19) MnDOT plan for Highway 19 between I- 35 and Minnesota State Highway 3 to address growth and safety concerns. • anticipates TH19 as 4 lane road to I-35 2009 Yes Superseded by TH19 mill & overlay planning Northfield Modal Integration Project Study Report Recommendations to improve multimodal crossings of Highway 19 and Highway 3. emphasis on grade separated crossing foundation for TIGER grant project 2009 Yes Complete Street Policy Policy to guide the development of Complete Streets Recommended developing design guidelines and review every 5 years Included climate and stormwater management as part of street design 2012 Yes As with SR2S, the policy and design principles should be in included in the LDC and update to comprehensive transportation plan while eliminating this as a named policy
+- Document Purpose Key policies or ideas Year Status Notes City of Northfield Comprehensive Transportation Plan Update Plan analyzing existing and future transportation needs with recommendations for updates and improvements Standalone document developed along with 2008 comprehensive plan and its land use principles Relies on traditional metrics such as LOS, expanding capacity based on traffic projections 2008 Update within 3 years Complete update needed Safe Routes to School Plan Guide to necessary improvements for safe routes to school in Northfield Focus on improving Jefferson Parkway and Highway 246 intersection Plan did not include Northfield High School or Arcadia (included in pedestrian, bike and trail update in 2019) 2009 Replaced Emphasis on greenway corridors as a essential infrastructure and part of transportation network is tightly aligned with Northfield 2045 emphasis on accessibility and planning for blue-green infrastructure and natural asset management.
+Northfield Area Access Management and Safety Plan (Highway 19) MnDOT plan for Highway 19 between 1-35 and Minnesota State Highway 3 to address growth and safety concerns.
+Anticipates Highway 19 as 4-lane road to 1-35 2009 Replaced Superseded by Highway 19 mill and overlay planning Northfield Modal Integration Project Study Report Recommendations to improve multimodal crossings of Highway 19 and Highway 3.
+Emphasis on grade separated crossing Foundation for Transportation Investment Generating Economic Recovery (TIGER) grant project 2009 Replaced Seek out new/additional mechanisms to improve connectivity across the highways.